MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-developer-cli-to-manage-mobilefirst-artifacts.md

 ## Update and Uninstall the Command Line Interface

-To update the command line interface execute the command:
+To update the command line interface run the command:

 ```bash
 npm update -g mfpdev-cli
 ```

-To uninstall the command line interface execute the command:
+To uninstall the command line interface run the command:

 ```bash
 npm uninstall -g mfpdev-cli